impleri/media-libraries/readme.txt

 Tags: books, videos, music, games, film, movies, reviews, media, widget, amazon, library Requires at least: 3.0
 Tested up to: 3.2
+Stable tag: trunk

-Allows you to organise books, videos/DVDs, music/CDs, and video games found on external websites (e.g. Amazon) into library shelves and create user reviews of these products.
+Allows you to organise books, videos, music, and games found on external websites into shelves and create user reviews for them.

 == Description ==